Invertibility of infinitely divisible continuous-time moving average processes: Conclusions

 \section{Conclusions}

-This paper studies the invertibility of continuous-time moving averages processes driven by a L\'{e}vy process.
-We show that the driving noise can be recovered by direct observations of the processes by imposing the condition that the Fourier transform of the kernel never vanishes.
-In particular, we verify that the kernel is total in the Orlicz space induced by the characteristic triplet of the background L\'{e}vy process.
+This paper studied the invertibility of continuous-time moving averages processes driven by a Lévy processes.
+We show that driving noise can be recovered by direct observations of the process.
+To do this we assumed that the Fourier transform of the kernel never vanishes and we imposed a regularity condition on the characteristic triplet of the background driving Lévy process.